-Outcome KPIs Performance Measures 1.
-People with disability lead lives of their choice 3.1 People with disability achieve their goals for independence, social and economic participation 3.2 Increased mix of support options and innovative approaches to provision of support in response to assessed need 1.1.1 Proportion of participants, and their families and carers, who report improved economic and social outcomes 1.1.2 Proportion of participants who attain the goals outlined in their plans 1.1.3 Participant satisfaction 1.2.1 Mix and number of provider services 1.2.2 Proportion of participants with capacity building supports 1.3.1 Proportion of participants, and their families and carers, who report being able to exercise choice 2.
-NDIS is a financially sustainable, insurance-based NDIS 2.1 Effective estimation and management of short-term and long- term costs 2.1.1Comparison of actual expenditure against projected expenditure 2.1.2Changes in medium and long-term expenditure projections 2.1.3Projected expenditure matches projected revenue over the medium-term and long-term 2.1.4WA NDIS authority operating expenses ratio 2.1.5 Reduction of long-term cost trends against population, price and wages growth 2.1.6 Estimated future lifetime costs of support for current clients (NPV) Including disaggregation for new and existing clients by client group 2.2 Benefits are realised from targeted investment strategies in enhanced disability support 2.2.1 Effectiveness of early intervention in reducing estimated lifetime costs of support measured: in the short-term thorough case studies which include targeted investment; in the long-term through estimated returns from this investment 3.
-Greater community inclusion of people with disability 3.1 People with disability are able to access support from mainstream services 3.1.1 Referrals to mainstream services (participants and non-participants through Information, Linkages and Capacity Building (ILC) 3.1.2 Proportion of participants accessing mainstream services 3.2 Community awareness of people with disability 3.2.1 Activities undertaken by the Western Australian Government and the WA NDIS authority to increase community awareness of the issues that affect people with disability

-Outcome KPIs Performance Measures 3.3 Effectiveness of Local Coordination (LC) and other funded community capacity building 3.3.1 Number of people supported through ILC
+rable 1: NDIS Outcomes, KPIs and Perforr nance measures Outcome KPIs Performance Measures 1.
+People with disability lead lives of their choice achieve their goals for independence, social and economic participation 1.1.1 Proportion of participants, and their families and carers, who report improved economic and social outcomes (as measured by the NDIA outcomes framework) 1.1.2 Proportion of participants who attain the goals outlined in their plans (as measured by the NDIA's Goal Attainment Scale) 1.1.3 Participant satisfaction 7 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1.2.1 Mix and number of provider services 1.2.2 Proportion of participants with capacity building supports , able and are supported to exercise choice 1.3.1 Proportion of participants, and their families and carers, who report being able to exercise choice (as measured by the NDIA outcomes framework) 2.
+NDIS is a financially sustainable, insurance-based NDIS and management of short-term and long- term costs 2.1.1 Comparison of actual expenditure against projected expenditure 2.1.2 Changes in medium and long-term expenditure projections 2.1.3 Projected expenditure matches projected revenue over the medium-term and long-term 2.1.4 NDIA operating expenses ratio 2.1.5 Reduction of long-term cost trends against population, price and wages growth 2.1.6 Estimated future lifetime costs of support for current clients (NPV) - Including disaggregation for new and existing clients by client group from targeted Investment strategies In enhanced disability support 2.2.1 Effectiveness of early intervention in reducing estimated lifetime costs of support measured: - in the short-term thorough case studies which include targeted investment; - in the long-term through estimated returns from this investment 3.
+Greater community inclusion of people with are able to access support from mainstream services 3.1.1 Referrals to mainstream services (participants and non-participants through Information, Linkages and Capacity Building (ILC) 3.1.2 Proportion of participants accessing mainstream services disability of people with disability 3.2.1 Activities undertaken by the NDIA to Increase community awareness of the issues that affect people with disability , 3.3 Effectiveness of Local Area Coordination (LAC) and other funded community capacity building 3.3.1 Number of people supported through ILC

-Level B - Quarterly Performance Reporting
+Level B - Quarterly NDIA Performance Reporting

-- 20. The Board will report quarterly to DRC on aspects of operational performance that contribute directly to the achievement of outcomes for the NDIS.
+- 18. The NDIA Board will report quarterly to the DRC on aspects of operational performance that contribute directly to the achievement of outcomes for the NDIS.
 These requirements, and their relationship to the overarching NDIS outcomes and KPIs, are set out in Table 2 below.
-Also set out in Table 2 below are the requirements for quarterly reporting from the Board to the DRC. - 21.
-Participant outcomes will be measured using an outcomes framework, which is currently being piloted in the NDIS trial sites.
+Also set out in Table 2 below are the requirements for quarterly reporting from the NDIA Board to the DRC under the legislation.
+This information will be provided at the national level, and also disaggregated to the level of individual host jurisdictions. - 19.
+Participant outcomes will be measured using a draft outcomes framework, which is currently being piloted in the NDIS trial sites by the NDIA.
 Trends in indicators will be monitored, as well as comparisons between Australians without disability and people with a disability in other OECD countries.
-In addition to the outcomes framework, the WA NDIS authority will work towards national consistency in the measurement of individual participant goal attainment.
+In addition to the outcomes framework, individual participant goal attainment as outlined in participant plans will be measured using the Goal Attainment Scale (GAS).

-Table 2: Quarterly Reporting from the Board to DRC
+Table 2: Quarterly Reporting from the NDIA Board to DRC